JetBrains/amper/docs/src/user-guide/advanced/jdk-provisioning.md

 * ...and more

 Our philosophy is that you should be able to run your project without manually installing anything on your machine, setting `JAVA_HOME`, or configuring anything.
-This is why Amper is able to provision a JDK automatically for you.
+This is why Kargo is able to provision a JDK automatically for you.

 For many projects, it is important to be able to control the JDK version and sometimes even the distribution.
 This page describes how this can be configured.

 ## Default behavior

-By default, Amper doesn't constrain the JDK distribution, but it expects a specific major version: **currently 21**.
+By default, Kargo doesn't constrain the JDK distribution, but it expects a specific major version: **currently 21**.

-Since the default [selectionMode](#jdk-selection-mode) is `auto`, Amper will look for a JDK 21 in `JAVA_HOME`, and if not found, will provision one.
+Since the default [selectionMode](#jdk-selection-mode) is `auto`, Kargo will look for a JDK 21 in `JAVA_HOME`, and if not found, will provision one.

 ## JDK requirements

-Amper will always use a JDK that matches the requirements you configure in your module file, if it can't, the build will fail.
+Kargo will always use a JDK that matches the requirements you configure in your module file, if it can't, the build will fail.
-Even if nothing is explicitly configured, Amper will provision a JDK that matches the default requirements, or fail.
+Even if nothing is explicitly configured, Kargo will provision a JDK that matches the default requirements, or fail.

 You can currently customize 2 criteria: